aucad/aml-networks/readme.md

 python3 -m aml
 ```

-This should produce a help prompt with instructions.
+This should produce a help prompt.
-You are now ready to run experiments and make code changes.
+You are ready to run experiments and make code changes.